jaihind01/Hospital-Api/README.md

 Install the required dependencies using the following command: $ npm install

-Start the application using the following command: $ npm run start
+Start the application using the following command: $ node index.js

 Open the application in your postman app by visiting the following URL: http://localhost:8000